jkirsteins/example-eth-wallet-in-dotnet/README.md

 - listing known transactions (found by the synchronization action, and stored in the local JSON file)
 - sending a transaction
 - performing a new synchronization action

+The file Program.cs mainly deals with the UI, and is pretty boring.

+ConsoleEx is a class which contains convenience methods for prompting values from the user using the command-line (e.g. helpers for querying for decimals, BigIntegers, optional BigIntegers and Ethereum addresses)

+## Extensions

+There are a couple of extensions:

+- StringExtensions.cs contains code for verifying that a string is a hex string representing a valid 20-byte value.
+  This is used for verifying that the user entered a valid Ethereum address, when sending a transaction.
+- DecimalExtensions.cs and BigIntegerExtensions.cs contain code for converting between wei and ether denominated values (BigIntegers and decimals respectively).
+-